The long-term debt ratio is a financial metric investors use to assess a company’s use of long-term debt for financing its operations.

 The Impact of Long-Term Debt on Capital Structure

-Long-term debt plays a critical role in shaping a company’s capital structure, affecting the balance between debt and equity held by investors and influencing the firm’s risk and financial flexibility.
+Long-term debt plays a critical role in shaping a company’s capital structure.
+It affects the balance between debt and equity held by investors and influences the firm’s risk and financial flexibility.

 Debt Versus Equity Financing